-Mimbres River Trail is a 14.6 mile lightly trafficked out and back trail located near Deming, NM that features a river and is rated as moderate.
+Mimbres River Trail is a 14.6 mile lightly trafficked out and back trail located near Deming, New Mexico that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, and backpacking and is accessible from April until December.

 We did an overnight hike along the Mimbres River during the Memorial Day weekend.
 During the first 2.5 miles, we were worried about the seemingly lack of a water source.
 Once we reached the sandy portion, however, we were relieved to see that the river wasn't dried up after all.
 Also note, the river is more of a stream and you have to cross it several times so be sure to douse your boots with water repellent before you hit this trail.
 If you're camping out at the fork, be aware that this is a wilderness home to bears, mountain lions and bobcats.
 The only wildlife we encountered were a group of incredibly noisy turkeys in the middle of the night.
 Overall, this was a nice little trip.